kach/nearley/README.md

 Note that it doesn't matter where you define these; they all get hoisted to the top of the generated code.

+### Importing

+You can include the content of other parser files:

+    @include "../misc/primitives.ne" # path relative to file being compiled sum -> number "+" number

+There are also some built-in parsers whose contents you can include:

+    @builtin "cow.ne"
+    main -> cow:+

+See the `builtins/` directory for an index of this library.
+Contributions are welcome here!

+Including a parser imports *all* of the nonterminals defined in the parser, as well as any JS and config options defined there.

 Using a parser
 --------------